pubsubdb/pubsubdb/README.md

 ## Overview
 *Take control of your critical business processes.* [[video (50s)]](https://www.loom.com/share/f17c9e856d844176b1014b0ee20c57ce)

-PubSubDB orchestrates and monitors distributed workflows.
+PubSubDB orchestrates and monitors distributed, durable workflows.
 [Refactor your existing microservices](./docs/refactoring101.md) or design processes from scratch.
-With integrated telemetry, every activity is executed in context of the entire event stream that precedes and follows.
+With integrated telemetry, your functions are executed in context of the entire event stream that precedes and follows.
 Gather real-time insight into your critical business processes and set alarms and alerts on target thresholds.

 ## Install
 [![npm version](https://badge.fury.io/js/%40pubsubdb%2Fpubsubdb.svg)](https://badge.fury.io/js/%40pubsubdb%2Fpubsubdb)